ga4gh/refget/docs/specification.md

 Algorithm:

-1. Take the array of the `sequences` attribute and sort it content lexicographically.
+1. Take the array of the `sequences` attribute (an array of sequence digests) and sort it lexicographically.
 2. Canonicalize the resulting array (using RFC-8785).
 3. Add to the sequence collection object as the `sorted_sequences` attribute, which is non-inherent and non-collated.